 General news and features

-See our print or online edition for the rest of this story, which includes comments from Pickens County Sheriff's Office Leiutenant Kris Stancil.
+See the print or online editions for the rest of this story.